ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Data Mining:** The process of automatically searching and analyzing data to discover patterns and insights that were previously unknown.

+**Data Modeling:** The stage in the data science methodology where data scientists develop models, either descriptive or predictive, to answer specific questions.

 **Data Pipeline:** A comprehensive data movement process that covers the entire journey of data from source systems to destination systems, which includes data integration as a key component.

 **Data Preparation:** The process of organizing and formatting data to meet the requirements of the modeling technique.